randomcontrol/mkdocs/metacode/docs/Nodes/Programming Nodes/Profile/pro_float_profile.md

 #### Curve easing
 `Python: "pro_float_profile_type"`

-Defines the interpolation curve with which the motion happens between the beginning (in/left) and end (out/right) of the motion controller's duration.
+Defines the curve with which the interpolation happens between the beginning (in/left) and end (out/right) of the profile's domain.

-#### @@
+#### Easing tension
-`Python: "pro_float_profile_strength"`
+`Python: "pro_float_profile_tension"`

-@@
+Defines how smoothly or abruptly the profile adapts to its in/out endpoints. tension=1 produces a point-to-point linear interpolation. tension=0 accelerates calmly at the beginning and deccelerates calmly towards end.

 #### Profile gradient
 `Python: "pro_float_profile_custom_profile"`

-This allows the user to manually draw a custom curve in the UI's poly-bezier gradient editor.
+This allows the user to manually draw a custom profile in the UI's poly-bezier gradient editor.

 #### Curve repeat
 `Python: "pro_float_profile_repeat"`

-Number of times the profile curve is repeated along the duration of the motion controller.
+Number of times the profile curve is repeated along the duration of the target plug it is connected to.

 #### Curve ping-pong
 `Python: "pro_float_profile_pingpong"`